 What does it mean to put equity at the center of evidence development and use?
 It means that equity is not a by-product but an essential element-a value-of thoughtfully considered intervention design, learning agendas, and applied data collection and evaluation and research.
 This means that inequities and disparities are the problems to be solved, not simply documented.
 Anthony Bryk and his colleagues at the Carnegie Foundation for the Advancement of Teaching advocate for "new ways of thinking about and acting on educational inequities...by explicitly focusing on disparities as the problem to be solved... investigating the root causes...in the lived experience of all involved...exploring how...our work may act to sustain the disparities that trouble us so greatly."
-Similarly, in another hemisphere, the New Zealand Ministry of Education has focused the use of evidence over the past two decades to support "educational improvement in valued outcomes for diverse (all) learners with a priority for accelerated improvement for learners who have been underserved in their education or disadvantaged."4

-Philanthropic leaders as well as evaluators and researchers are giving increasing attention to making equity central to evaluation.
-In 2011, the American Evaluation Association (AEA) issued a statement on cultural competence in evaluation that urged development and implementation of evaluations in a context of social inclusion and equity.
-While this is an important step, more will be needed: "inclusion" does not in itself mean change to the systems of power and privilege that too often influence decisions about evidence generation and use.
+Similarly, in another hemisphere, the New Zealand Ministry of Education has focused the use of evidence over the past two decades to support "educational improvement in valued outcomes for diverse (all) learners with a priority for accelerated improvement for learners who have been underserved in their education or disadvantaged."4 of social inclusion and equity.5 While this is an important step, more will be needed: "inclusion" does not in itself mean change to the systems of power and privilege that too often influence decisions about evidence generation and use.
 It also does not mean examining underlying assumptions in the methods and orthodoxies traditionally applied in evaluations and research.
 In efforts to push the concept of equity in evaluation further, some Native American researchers have focused on designing an indigenous evaluation framework and others have been refining participatory research methods as steps to ensure that people most affected by interventions are part of research design and implementation.
-Most recently, several foundations are supporting use of "Equitable Evaluation," a framework that integrates cultural competence and equity.7
+Most recently, several foundations are supporting use of "Equitable" Evaluation," a framework that integrates cultural competence and equity.7